In this article, we’ll consider the main advantages of implementing QA in the early stages of the software development life cycle.

-Besides that requirements and preferences of the target audience should also be taken into account.
+Besides that, the requirements and preferences of the target audience should also be taken into account.
 If you hire a custom software development company, during the whole project life cycle, you should be ready to cooperate with the developer.
-In another case, a customer will be able to provide requirements only after the significant amount of time when the first result of development will be ready.
-Such situation can lead to additional efforts associated with the need for revision of the existing requirements.
-Furthermore, providing a development team with the ambiguous requirements, you will reduce the efficiency of early software testing implementation.
+In another case, a customer will be able to provide requirements only after the significant amount of time when the first result of the development will be ready.
+Such a situation can lead to additional efforts associated with the need for revision of the existing requirements.
+Furthermore, providing a development team with ambiguous requirements, you will reduce the efficiency of early software testing implementation.

 How Early Software Testing Implementation Affects the Costs of Software Development

 So, why it’s so important to test a software product in the early stages of the project development?
 The developer should test the product during the whole period of work on the project, but the later you find a bug, the higher will be the cost of its fixing.
 Even significant changes made in the early stages of the project won’t lead to considerable budget changes.
 It’s much cheaper to change the product at the very beginning of the development lifecycle than at the final stages of the project.

 Calculations show that changes made before the source code is finished on average cost 100 times cheaper than those that were made after the coding phase.
 The efficiency of changes made at the early stages is ten times higher.

 Thus, it’s much more profitable to involve the QA team to work on the project as early as possible, for example, at the requirements gathering stage.